SleepyNinja0o/ZenggeBLEMeshBleak/README.md

 On a rooted Android device, the ZGMeshDB database file can be found here:<br/>
 /data/data/com.zengge.telinkmeshlight/databases/ZGMeshDB<br/>

 I believe there is a way to pair and generate encryption keys from your computer to bypass the above.
-I am looking into this<br/>
+I am looking into this.<br/>

-I have included the location of the values you need in the example below in the following format:<br/>
+I have included the DB location of the device/mesh values you need in the example below in the following format:<br/>
 (DB Table - DB Column)<br/>

 Example use